Frozen Cucumbers? Yes!

 Cucumbers with Tzatziki Sauce

 Gina Jensen Wyatt.
-Haven’t tried freezing them.
+I haven’t tried freezing them.
 I do like to make large batches of Tzatziki sauce [a Ukranian sauce] which extends the shelf life of cucumbers.
 It’s a yogurt and cucumber based sauce used on souvlaki and gyros.
 A great dip for veggies.

 Rebecca Maurer-Milota: Pita chips too.
 Didn’t have the yogurt and used sour cream.
 Just as good.